-Students may also supplement their SSA scholarship awards with private loans, grants and scholarships through state and private agencies, and part-time employment on or off campus.
+Students may also supplement their Crown Family School scholarship awards with private loans, grants and scholarships through state and private agencies, and part-time employment on or off campus.

 State and Private Agency Stipends